 Primrose & Proper Easy Crochet Blanket/Afghan Pattern

 Ch 193 (229,301)

-Row 2: ch 2 (counts as first hdc), turn, and hdc in 3rd loop of next hdc from previous row, and in each remaining 3rd loop.
-Your final hdc of the row will go in the top of ch 2 from previous row.
+Row 2: ch 2 (counts as first hdc), turn, hdc in 3rd loop of next hdc from prev row and in each remaining 3rd loop.
+Note: final hdc of row will be worked in top of ch-2 from prev row.
 (192 [228, 300])

-Row 6: ch 2 (counts as first hdc), turn, and hdc in 3rd loop of next hdc from previous row, and in each remaining 3rd loop.
-At the end, don’t forget to put a hdc in the top of ch 2 from previous row!
+Row 6: ch 2 (counts as first hdc), turn, hdc in 3rd loop of next hdc from prev row, and in each remaining 3rd loop.
+Final hdc of row is worked in the top of the ch-2 from prev row.
 (192 [228, 300])